chili-publish/grafx-documentation/docs/GraFx-Fonts/guides/upload-fonts/index.md

 ![appscreen](confirmstyles.png)

-At this moment, you can still delete a specific font before it's added to the GraFx Fonts repository.
+At this moment in the upload process, you can still delete a specific font before it's added to the GraFx Fonts repository.

 ## Upload ready